Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 The name passion flower (Passiflora spp.) is associated with an entire genus of plants.
 They are mainly vines.
 A few are trees or shrubs.
-Most are native to the area of Mexico, Central and South America though other members of the genus are found throughout the world.
+Most are native to Mexico, and Central and South America though other members of the genus are found throughout the world.
 The plants are known both for their distinctive flowers and their fruit.

 The passion in the name refers to the crucifixion of Jesus.
 The association was made by Spanish Christian missionaries.
 Different parts of the plant and flowers were assigned meanings to the story of the crucifixion.
 For instance, the most well-known is that the flowers’ radial filaments represent the crown of thorns that Jesus was forced to wear.